jeremenichelli/personal-site/posts/2015-09-12-what-is-it-to-be-the-new-ie.md

 There could be some stuff that other browsers do better than it but how many times did you need a special fix or a polyfill for Google's navigator only?
 Probably never.

-Some of the things the author claims is that <a href="https://medium.com/@bdc/chrome-is-the-new-ie-1a21c1efc133" target="_blank">Chrome doesn't support scroll snap points or backdrop filters</a>.
+Some of the things the author claims is that [Chrome doesn't support scroll snap points](//medium.com/@bdc/chrome-is-the-new-ie-1a21c1efc133) or backdrop filters.
 Those features are not even supported by Safari and Firefox today, so it would be crazy that someone would consider using them in production.
 Even if that was a good point, Chrome update iterations are every six weeks while Safari is updated only once a year because it's tied to the corresponding mayor releases of its operative system.

 We already know that Safari 9 is not going to give us IndexedDB this year while we can have scroll snap points or backdrop filters in Chrome and Firefox this same year.